bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h3 id="prevention"> Prevention</h3>

 <p>Okay, so we have talked about how to control those situations when they arise, but how does one mitigate these pressures?
 My first piece of advice is to explore, put yourself first and <b>own your stuff</b>.
-YYour supervisor is there to guide you, not control you.
+Your supervisor is there to guide you, not control you.
 Yes, you should be interested in problems that your supervisor is interested in, that is why you choose them after all.
 But, this doesn't mean that you have to sacrifice your intellectual curiosities.</p>
  <!-- <img src="https://drive.google.com/uc?export=view&id=1s0npsef1X1Rxb5hpyxZxCgpQxpXSvsLn" style="width: 300px; max-width: 100%; height: auto; float:left" alt="Click for the larger version." />
 <p>I would pose the following question to yourself, can I prove my supervisor wrong about a particular problem that they have set you to work on?
  Why do this?
 Well, in trying to prove them wrong, not only are you going to have to get incredibly acquainted with what they are doing, giving you depth, but you are also going to get breadth, from constantly questioning <i>is this the right thing to do</i> as you search for counterexamples.
 The harder it gets to come up with counterexamples, the more faith you will develop in your own research and the more belief you will have that what you are doing is worthwhile.</p>